Enjoy the Silence: Critical reception

-In an retrospective review, Andy Healy from Albumism wrote that the song "combined much loved elements of lush synth beds, haunting melodies, and aching lyrics, which coalesced with house beats and slick guitar lines."
+In a retrospective review, Andy Healy from Albumism wrote that the song "combined much loved elements of lush synth beds, haunting melodies, and aching lyrics, which coalesced with house beats and slick guitar lines."
 He added, "Gahan's vocals are intimate and seductive as they draw you in, with lyrics that examine the quiet satisfaction of a relationship, those tender moments when silence fills the void and your lover is in your arms and the world ceases to exist.
 There was something inviting.
 Something powerful in those declarations.
 Something that you could latch on to and feel a part of."
 AllMusic editor Tim Di Gravina stated that it is one of Depeche Mode's "greatest songs", with a "pristine and lush yet punishing musical environment", and "lyrics of violence and darkness".
-Upon the release, Bill Coleman from Billboard called it an "engaging charmer" and a "more radio-viable effort" than the group's last hit, "Personal Jesus".
+Upon the release, Bill Coleman from Billboard magazine called it an "engaging charmer" and a "more radio-viable effort" than the group's last hit, "Personal Jesus".
 He noted further that the track "blends [the] quintet's recognizable techno-pop melodies with trendy house grooves."

 Simon Reynolds from Melody Maker wrote, "Depeche studiously keep their finger on the pulse of contemporaneity (the choral synths nod to the New Age thang, the guitars to New Order), but somehow the glum, earnest vibrato in the singer's gullet make this feel very dated: New Romanticism infected with C86 miserablism."
 David Giles from Music Week commented, "The best Depeche Mode single in years heralds a return to the classic pop approach of their early Eighties hits like Everything Counts in contrast to the electro beat obsession of recent recordings.
 The song itself is heavily to the fore here, and strong enough, perhaps to furnish the band with their first number one hit."
 A reviewer from People Magazine said the song is "enriched", "with a strong bass and percussive bottom overwhelming the band’s penchant for thin, ethereal synthesizer motifs."
 Stephen Gore from Sputnik Music noted the juxtaposition on Violator between "Enjoy the Silence" – where the narrator wants silence from the world as words are "like violence" – and the next song "Policy of Truth", which argues that a successful relationship can only be based on lies.